ait-aecid/logdata-anomaly-miner/docs/CONFIGURATION.rst

      Analysis:
         - type: ParserCount
           id: ParserCount
-          target_path_list:
+          paths:
             - "/model/type/syscall/syscall"
           report_interval: 10

 PathValueTimeIntervalDetector
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This detector analyzes the time intervals of the appearance of log_atoms.
 It sends a report if log_atoms appear at times outside of the intervals.
-The considered time intervals depend on the combination of values in the target_paths of target_path_list.
+The considered time intervals depend on the combination of values in the paths of paths.

-* **target_path_list** parser paths of values to be analyzed.
+* **paths** parser paths of values to be analyzed.
 Multiple paths mean that values are analyzed by their combined occurrences.
 When no paths are specified, the events given by the full path list are analyzed (list of strings, defaults to empty list).
 * **persistence_id** the name of the file where the learned models are stored (string, defaults to "Default").
-* **allow_missing_values_flag** when set to True, the detector will also use matches, where one of the pathes from target_path_list does not refer to an existing parsed data object (boolean, defaults to True).
+* **allow_missing_values** when set to True, the detector will also use matches, where one of the pathes from paths does not refer to an existing parsed data object (boolean, defaults to True).
 * **ignore_list** list of paths that are not considered for correlation, i.e., events that contain one of these paths are omitted (string of lists, defaults to empty list).
 * **output_logline** specifies whether the full parsed log atom should be provided in the output (boolean, defaults to false).
 * **learn_mode** specifies whether new frequency measurements override ground truth frequencies (boolean).